 Institute for Manufacturing

-Part of the University's Department of Engineering, it takes a distinctive, cross-disciplinary approach, bringing together expertise in management, technology and policy to address the full spectrum of industrial issues.
+The IfM is part of the University of Cambridge.
+It brings together expertise in management, technology and policy to address the full spectrum of issues which can help industry and governments create sustainable economic growth.

 The IfM is situated in the Alan Reece Building, a purpose-built building on the university’s West Cambridge site, which was opened in November 2009.